Susan Olsen: After The Brady Bunch

+Along with Brady Bunch costar Mike Lookinland, she auditioned for The Swiss Family Robinson television series in 1975.
+Her role was eventually played by Helen Hunt.
+In 1976, she signed on for the variety show, The Brady Bunch Variety Hour, which lasted nine episodes.

+After graduating from high school in 1979, her acting roles were few, save for several Brady Bunch reunion specials.
+She reprised her role as Cindy Brady in The Brady Brides in 1981, and the short-lived CBS drama series The Bradys in 1990.
+An urban legend claimed that Olsen had become an adult film star.
+In a late 1990s television interview, Olsen stated that her "porn" connection was that she created space ship sound effects for a porn film called Love Probe from a Warm Planet.

 She appeared in episode 26 of Cartoon Network's talk show Space Ghost Coast to Coast, "Switcheroo", with Cassandra Peterson as "Elvira, Mistress of the Dark".
 Olsen has also been an advocate for migraine sufferers since 1998.
 She described her headaches on Larry King Live.

-An urban legend claimed that Olsen had become an adult film star.
-In a late 1990s television interview, Olsen stated that her "porn" connection was that she created space ship sound effects for a porn film called Love Probe from a Warm Planet.

-In the fall of 2008, Olsen appeared on Fox Reality's Gimme My Reality Show, in which celebrities compete to win their own reality show.
-She used this vehicle to make a statement about animal rescue, a cause with which she is thoroughly involved.
-On June 6, 2009, Olsen thanked retired game show host and animal rights activist Bob Barker when The Bradys accepted an honor at the GSN Awards.
-An animal welfare advocate, she has served on the board of directors of the nonprofit organization Precious Paws, a rescue group.
+In the fourth quarter of 2008, Olsen appeared on Fox Reality's Gimme My Reality Show, in which celebrities compete to win their own reality show.
+She used this vehicle to make a statement about animal rescue, a cause with which she is deeply involved.
+On June 6, 2009, Olsen thanked retired game show host and animal rights activist Bob Barker when the Brady actors accepted an honor at the GSN Awards.
+An animal welfare advocate, she has served on the board of directors of the non-profit organization Precious Paws, a rescue group.

-On September 1, 2009, Olsen released the coffee table book Love to Love You Bradys: The Bizarre Story of The Brady Bunch Variety Hour that celebrates the 1976–77 television variety show The Brady Bunch Hour.
+On September 1, 2009, Olsen released the coffee table book Love to Love You Bradys: The Bizarre Story of The Brady Bunch Variety Hour that celebrates the 1976–1977 television variety show The Brady Bunch Hour.